circlefin/perimeter-protocol/docs/index.md

 modifier isPoolLoan(address loan)
 ```

-_Modifier to check that an addres is a Perimeter loan associated
+_Modifier to check that an address is a Perimeter loan associated
 with this pool._

 ### onlySnapshottedPool